Christmas Activities – Decorating the Tree

 Update: Check out our own home-made Advent Calendar…

 If you want to borrow our template, you can download it here – Christmas Advent Calendar.
 The pocket envelopes are quite small so they will only fit a small toy or piece of chocolate each.
+If you’re feeling creative, check out 28 Profoundly DIY Christmas Advent Calendars for inspiration.

 As I mentioned in my previous post, Christmas should be less about the presents and more about presence but if you’re shopping for presents, why not get one of these educational toys perfect for holiday giving instead.
 Otherwise, I don’t think you could go wrong with these…